Jason Khalipa: Training and diet

 Khalipa trained three times a day for a competition.
 The morning workouts usually consist of aerobic training: bike, row, or run.
 In the afternoon, he engaged in CrossFit and he reserved the evenings for stamina building in complex skills such as handstands, muscle ups, or Olympic lifts.
 When Khalipa is not training to compete in CrossFit events, he maintains a regular training schedule that includes daily classes at NCFit and Brazilian Jiu Jitsu two to three days a week to maintain conditioning.

 His diet differs slightly from when he trained for competitions, which was a gluten-free and mostly paleolithic diet.
-Khalipa replenishes calories with more food more often by eating meats and veggies, and he does not keep track of type, volume, or a macronutrient breakdown.
+Khalipa replenishes calories with more food more often by eating meats and vegetables, and he does not keep track of type, volume, or a macronutrient breakdown.